bitcot/terraform-aws-react/README.md

             * terraform plan
             * terraform apply

+    5. To destroy the created infrastructure,

+            * terraform destroy

 # To get the outputs,

     1. Create a file called outputs.tf along with main.tf creation.